 A detailed example of this calculation is shown in Section 5.12.2.
-Highly skewed measures have the potential to result in large z-scores for facilities in the tail of the measure.
-These large scores may exert too much influence on the Star Rating.
-Limiting the range of the scores through truncation ensures that a facility's Star Rating is not determined primarily by outlier performance on a single measure.
-Figure 24 shows the distribution of measure values for Kt/V (left) and the distribution of measure z-scores for Kt/V (right).
+Figure 23 shows the distribution of measure values for Kt/V (left) and the distribution of measure z-scores for Kt/V (right).

-Figure 24: Example of Scoring Kt/V, July 2016 to June 2017 Baseline Period
+Figure 23: Example of Scoring Kt/V, July 2016 to June 2017 Baseline Period